 - scalded lettuce;

-You need to choose a ready-made feed in a small fraction since the mouth of the aquarium inhabitant is small and large particles she simply can not swallow.
+You need to give ready-made feed in small pieces as the mouth of the Rasbora is small and they cant swallow large particles.

-Once a week, it is advisable to give bloodworms and tubule makers, as well as grated cheese or low-fat cottage cheese, to the analysis.
+Once a week, You can feed them with bloodworms, as well as grated cheese or low-fat cottage cheese.

 Harlequin Rasbora Breeding